sDevPrem/daily-quiz/README.md

 A Quiz App made using firebase.
 It is based on Unidirectional Data Flow (UDF) Architecture and Single-Activity Architecture.

+## Features

+1. Login/Signup authentication using email-password.
+2. Email verification.
+3. Forgot password feature.
+4. User authentication in a clean architecture.
+5. Uses Firebase Coroutine extension.
+6. Attempt MCQs quiz and increase your score.
+7. Retry quiz if you didn't do well.
+8. Filter quiz according to month and year.
+(Note : Please choose month May, 2023 to get quiz because no quiz is published in other month in the firestore db with which it is connected)

 ## Screenshots

 |                                                        |                                                       |                                                     |